trafiklab/trafiklab.se/content/api/trafiklab-apis/sl/transport.md

 ## URL

 This API consists of 5 endpoints, each with their own URL.
+No API key is required to use this API.

 {{% tabs %}} {{% tab "Lines" %}}